-When you’re looking for a more intimate resort it’s always worth considering the proximity of super resorts should the snow fail.
-It is for this reason that Sainte Foy (pronounced “Fwa”) in the Haute Tarantaise is a diamond in the rough.
+When you’re looking for a more intimate resort, it’s always worth considering the proximity of super resorts should the snow fail.
+It’s for this reason that Sainte Foy (pronounced “Fwa”) in the Haute Tarantaise is a diamond in the rough.
 In the valley below Val d’Isère and Les Arcs, Sainte Foy is the smallest of the pack when it comes to size, boasting a modest four lifts.
-But the vast off-piste, discount lift passes and heli-skiing potential (across the border in Italy) put Sainte Foy on the powder pilgrim’s bucket list.
+But the vast off-piste, discount lift passes and heli-skiing potential (across the Italian border) put Sainte Foy on the powder pilgrim’s bucket list.

 Sainte Foy is an attractive, great value and unpretentious resort developed since 1990 at the foot of what started life as a cult, off-piste mountain.
 It remains excellent for experts but is now very good for families too.
 The small town is like a complete resort in miniature, with a limited choice of bars and restaurants, a newsagent and a small supermarket.
 These are surrounded by a cluster of chalets and chalet-style apartment blocks, all built in the traditional Savoyard style.

 Smaller ski area but still packs a punch

 Lift passes from Val d’Isère, Tignes and Les Arcs all give you a free day in Sainte Foy, so it’s well worth considering from that perspective.
 If you’re after powder you’ll be in heaven.
 Our favourite run is from the summit of the Foglietta back down to Sainte Foy village on the road to Val d’Isère from Bourg-St-Maurice.
 It will take you the best part of three hours to do a lap, and it’s stunning.